grant_single_labels|summary

 grant_single_labels|admissibility

-• The applicant must have one or more heavy-duty vehicles for business use in their fleet that is licensed and insured to operate in Canada.
+• The applicant's vehicle fleet must include one or more heavy vehicles for professional use that are authorized and insured in Canada.

 grant_eligibility_criteria|who_can_apply